 Lectenz® are a novel class of lectin-like, enzyme-derived glycan-targeting affinity reagents engineered by computationally-guided directed evolution.
 The reagents are highly purified recombinant proteins, each designed to bind a specific glycan structure, and have advantages over naturally occurring lectins in rapid detection and enrichment of glycoconjugates.

-SiaFind Pan-Specific Lectenz® Kits (Cat #SK0501 and SK0501B) contain a sialic acid affinity reagent for the detection, separation, or enrichment of sialoglycans terminating in Siaα2,3Gal, Siaα2,6Gal, and Siaα2,8Sia commonly found in glycoconjugates (glycoproteins, glycolipids, and oligo- or polysaccharides).
+SiaFindTM Pan-Specific Lectenz® Kits (Cat #SK0501 and SK0501B) contain a sialic acid affinity reagent for the detection, separation, or enrichment of sialoglycans terminating in Siaα2,3Gal, Siaα2,6Gal, and Siaα2,8Sia commonly found in glycoconjugates (glycoproteins, glycolipids, and oligo- or polysaccharides).
 It has high affinity and specificity towards sialoglycans in a linkage independent manner (pan-specific).
-Each kit also includes a 5X binding buffer to ensure maximum reagent specificity and ease of use and saving you valuable bench time making buffers.
+Each kit also includes a 5X binding buffer to ensure maximum reagent specificity and ease of use.

-Each SiaFind Lectenz® reagent has a molecular mass of about 77 kD and works as a monomer in a simple buffer without bivalent metal ions.
-They are His6-tagged proteins and an anti-His6 antibody or its conjugated forms may be used as a 2° antibody for detection.
+Each SiaFindTM Lectenz® has a molecular mass of about 77 kD and works as a monomer without bivalent metal ions.
+They are 6xHis-tagged proteins and an anti-6xHis antibody, or in the case of the biotinylated version, a streptavidin conjugate can be used for detection.

 Form and Storage